nsmryan/itscomputersciencetime.com/inwork/2020-11-01-Scripting-C-Programs.md

 perhaps some kind of message passing core, or perhaps literally nothing.

 I don't want to rely on anything too large, or that locks me into a language or OS ecosystem, as I often need to switch technologies on different projects.

-I want software that is reliable- I want it to work the same in 6 months, and after years.
+I want software that is reliable- I want it to work the same in 6 months, or after years.
 I want to be able to establish my development environment on different systems, Linux and Windows.
 I also want to be able to distribute my software to other people's computers, as well as lab computers, without a huge ordeal, licenses, or even, ideally, separate runtimes.

 This is all just ideals, but it has influenced my choices recently- if I program in plain C, often with cross-platform libraries, I feel like I can trust my software to a certain extent.
-If I need an extended environment I take on the LabWindows requirement, and get a "good enough" setup, although lacking flexibility and speed of change, and accessability to my collegues except 1. other software engineers or
-2. through GUIs.
+If I need an extended environment I take on the LabWindows requirement, and get a "good enough" setup, although lacking flexibility and speed of change, and accessability to my collegues except 1. other software engineers or 2. through GUIs.

 Python approach, talisman approach, trying to generalize

 ## Some Reusable Pieces

 Limit monitoring with red/yellow/green/blue limits.
 This does not need to display limit information, or even act on it, as long as another component can do this.
 My current plan for this would be to